Marion Lorne: Career

 Lorne debuted on Broadway in 1905; she also acted in London theaters, enjoying a flourishing stage career on both sides of the Atlantic Ocean.
-In London, she had her theater, the Whitehall, where she had top billing in plays written by Walter C. Hackett, her husband.
+In London, she had her theater, the Whitehall, where she had top billing in plays written by Walter Hackett, her husband.
 None of her productions at the Whitehall had runs shorter than 125 nights.

 After appearing in a few Vitaphone shorts, including Success (1931) starring Jack Haley, she made her feature-film debut in her late 60s in Strangers on a Train (1951), directed by Alfred Hitchcock.

 In the early days of TV, from 1952 until 1955 Lorne had a regular role as perpetually confused junior high school English teacher Mrs. Gurney on Mister Peepers.

-From 1957 to 1958, she co-starred with Joan Caulfield in the NBC sitcom Sally in the role of an elderly widow, who happens to be the co-owner of a department store.
+From 1957 to 1958, she co-starred with Joan Caulfield in the NBC sitcom Sally in the role of an elderly widow who happens to be the co-owner of a department store.
 It was cancelled after one 26-episode season.
 Although afraid of live television, declaring, "I'm a coward when it comes to a live [television] show", she was persuaded to appear a few times to promote the film The Girl Rush with Rosalind Russell in the mid-1950s.
 Between 1958 and 1964, she made regular appearances on The Garry Moore Show (1958–1962).

 Her last role, as Aunt Clara in Bewitched, brought Lorne her widest fame as a lovable witch who is losing her powers due to old age (and whose spells usually end in disaster).
 Aunt Clara usually visited by coming down the chimney; her hobby was collecting doorknobs, and she often brought her collection with her on visits.
 Lorne had an extensive collection of doorknobs in real life, some of which she used as props in the series.

+She was also a spokesperson in commercials for Oxydol detergent.